-Local/Council PTA/PTSA Form for Recommending Nominees for Officers, Directors, Commissioners and Representatives for PTA/PTSA.
+Local/Council PTA/PTSA Form for Recommending Nominees for Officers, Directors, Commissioners, and Representatives for PTA/PTSA

-Please turn into the Nominating Committee Chair
+Please submit to the Nominating Committee Chair

-Job descriptions are available in the President Handbook.
+Job descriptions are avai lable in the Pres sident Handbook.

-Name of Suggested Nominee
+Name of Suggested Nor ninee

 Address

-City State Zip
+City State Zip code

-Home Phone Daytime Phone
+Home Phone Daytime P Phone

-This person would like to be a nominated for the off fice or positions of director, commis sioner, or representative
+This person would like to be nominated f for the office or positions of director, commissioner, or

-of the (position) (name of t PTA/PTSA

-(position) (name of the P PTA/PTSA)
+representative (position) resentativeof thePTA/ (position) (name of the PTA/PTSA)

-Current PTA/PTSA Position
+Current PTA/PTSA Positi on

-PTA/PTSA Experier ice:
+PTA/PTSA Experience:

-Does this person meet the crit eria in Article VI, Sec ction 4 (local by laws)?
+Does this person meet th ne criteria in Artio icle VI, Section 4 (local bylaws)?

-Would this person accept ano ther position other th nan the one for v which recommended 1?
+Would this person accep ot another positio ion other than the one for which recommended?

-Leadership Experience:
+Leadership experience:

-Qualifications for th
+Qualifications for this pos sition:

-Current PTA/PT ГSA Member
+Current PTA/PTS A Member for at t least 7 days

-Must include a c current biography and d picture with th e application
+Must include a current biography and picture with the application

-Consent from nominee has be en obtained:
+Consent from nominee h ias been obtaine ed:

-Signature of person submitting this recommendation
+(Signature of person submitting this recommendation)

-Phone
+(Phone)